EPISTAXIS: THE BLOODY NOSE

 If these steps do not stop the bleeding or the pet is having difficulty breathing, go to your vet’s office or local emergency clinic at once.

-Don’t forget that a pet with a bloody nose will likely swallow
+Don't forget that a pet with a bloody nose will likely swallow a great deal of the draining blood.

 INFORMATION YOUR VETERINARIAN WILL NEED